theias/certbot_deployer_bigip/README.md

                         certificates for installation.
-This tool will try to zero out the certificates at the end of the run once they are ingested into the BIG-IP config, but you should probably try to put them in a "safe" place --cert-name CERT_NAME, -c CERT_NAME
+This tool will try to zero out the certificates at the end of the run once they are ingested into the BIG-IP config, but you should probably try to put them in a "safe" place.
+                        Default: `/var/tmp`
+  --cert-name CERT_NAME, -c CERT_NAME
                         The name to give the certificate objects on the BIG- IP.
 If not given, this tool will use the Common Name